-Milestone Number Description of Milestone Milestone Payment Amount AUD (Ex- GST) Due Date Means of Verification/ Acceptance 1 Comprising Fixed Core Personnel Costs FOR Design and Delivery (not including Management Fee) as per the approved Course Budget.
-COFFEY WILL INSERT Completion of course planning and preparation to Coffey's satisfaction including the detailed Course Design and Delivery Plan, Budget and Nominated Personnel.
-2 Based on actual reimbursable expenditure incurred to date (as per the approved Course Budget).
-Written acceptance by nominated Coffey Representative 3 Based on actual reimbursable expenditure incurred to date (as per the approved Course Budget).
-Maximum AUD COFFEY WILL INSERT Written acceptance by nominated Coffey Representative 4 Based on Fixed Management Fees.
-Completion Report submitted and approved by Coffey including financial reconciliation and ADIS Survey results.
+WILESTONE PATWENTS Milestone Number Description of Milestone Milestone Payment Amount AUD (Ex- GST) Due Date Means of Verification/ Acceptance 1 Course Program designed by Contractor in English and approved by Coffey.
+Nominated personnel approved by Coffey.
+Completion of course planning and preparation as per Coffey's satisfaction including the development of course content and materials.
+AUD Fixed Key Personnel Costs (not including Fixed Management Fee) as per the approved Service Fees Completion of course planning and preparation to Coffey's satisfaction including the detailed Course Design and Delivery Plan, Budget and Nominated Personnel.
+2 Progress Report submitted and approved by Coffey including financial reconciliation.
+Maximum of AUD Based on actual Reimbursable Costs incurred to date (as per the approved Course Written acceptance by nominated Coffey Representative.
+Reimbursable Costs summary and invoice submitted and approved by